zsoltherpai/feather/README.md

 A a = feather.instance(A.class);
 ```
 ######Providing additional dependencies to Feather######
-When injecting an interface, a 3rd party class or an object needing custom instantiation, Feather relies on configuration modules:
+When injecting an interface, a 3rd party class or an object needing custom instantiation, Feather relies on configuration
+modules defining those dependencies:
 ```java
 public class MyModule {
     @Provides